darmonlyone/WholeFoodBook/README.md

 - [Issue tracker](https://github.com/darmonlyone/WholeFoodBook/issues)

 ## Installation
-This document gives the instructions to install this application using *Django* and *Python*.
+This document gives the instructions to install this application to your computer.

 1. Downland python and django to your OS.
     - [Python 3 << 3.6](https://www.python.org/downloads/)